AyushDeep117/Social-Nexus-/README.md

 # User Documentation
 ### Developers
-This project was created by Anshuman Ravi
+This project was created by Ayush Deep

 ## Table of Contents